-Report By: Allison Eccles, Head of Business Development

-Contact: Duncan Goldie, Performance Planning Manager
+Report By: Allison Eccles, Head of Business Development Contact: Duncan Goldie, Performance Planning Manager

-Phone: 0141 287 0141 287 8751
+Phone: 0141 287 8751

-HSC P Performance Report Q2 2022/23
+HSCP Performance Report Q2 2022/23

-Purpose of Repor - 4 = To present the Joint Performance Report for the Health

-ruipose of Report. and Social Care Partnership for Quarter 2 of 2022/23.

-Background/Enga agement: The IJB Finance, Audit and Scrutiny Committee have previously agreed that a Performance Report would be produced and presented to them at each meeting, with specific service areas focused upon and relevant Service Leads in attendance.
+Background/Engagement: The IJB Finance, Audit and Scrutiny Committee have previously agreed that a Performance Report would be produced and presented to them at each meeting, with specific service areas focused upon and relevant Service Leads in attendance.
+Purpose of Report: To present the Joint Performance Report for the Health and Social Care Partnership for Quarter 2 of 2022/23.
+Background/Engagement: previously agreed that a Performance Report would be produced and presented to them at each meeting, with specific service areas focused upon and relevant Service c) review and discuss performance with the Strategic Lead for Adult Services.

-Governance Rout e: The matters contained within this paper have been previously considered by the following group(s) as part of its development.
+Governance Route: The matters contained within this paper have been previously considered by the following group(s) as part of its development.

-HSCP Senior Management Team ⊠
+HSCP Senior Management Team 🖂

 Council Corporate Management Team

 Health Board Corporate Management Team

 Council Committee

-Update requested by IJB □
+Update requested by IJB

 Other

-Not Applicable □
+Not Applicable

-Recommendation ıs: The IJB Finance, Audit and Scrutiny Committee is asked

-OFFICIAL

-a) note the attached performance report;

-b) consider the exceptions highlighted in section 4.3; and
+Recommendations: The IJB Finance, Audit and Scrutiny Committee is asked to: a) note the attached performance report; b) consider the exceptions highlighted in section 4.3; and